Winners and losers as Trump quits Iran deal

 As such, the result could be considered a diplomatic failure of the European countries who had worked for years to negotiate and implement the agreement.

 The EU also has economic interests in maintaining the deal.
-It was once Iran's largest trade partner and its economic endeavours have only strengthened under the accord.
+It was once Iran's largest trading partner and its economic endeavours have only strengthened under the accord.

 Last month, Iran made the euro its official reporting currency instead of the dollar, pointing to increased tensions with the US.